Jianrong Lu, Ph.D.

 Ph.D. from University of Texas Southwestern Medical Center, 2000

-Dr. Lu received his B.S. and M.S. degrees from Fudan University (China) and Ph.D. from the University of Texas Southwestern Medical Center at Dallas.
-His graduate work was under the supervision of Dr. Eric N. Olson and focused on transcriptional regulation of muscle development and diseases.
-He then joined Dr. Philip Leder’s laboratory as a postdoctoral fellow at Harvard Medical School, where he started his research on cancer.
-Dr. Lu joined the University of Florida faculty in 2005.
+Dr. Lu received his Ph.D. degree from the University of Texas Southwestern Medical Center at Dallas for his work on transcriptional regulation in development and disease, under the supervision of Dr. Eric N. Olson.
+He then joined the laboratory of Dr. Philip Leder as a postdoctoral fellow at Harvard Medical School, where he started cancer research.
+Dr. Lu joined the faculty at the University of Florida in 2005.

 Our research is aimed at understanding epigenetic and metabolic regulation of cancer progression and therapeutic resistance.
 Epithelial cancer cells can undergo phenotypic switching through a reprogramming process known as epithelial-to-mesenchymal transition (EMT).
 EMT confers increased invasiveness, metastatic potential, and drug resistance on cancer cells.
 We continue to identify and characterize molecular regulators (in particular epigenetic factors) and the outcomes of EMT in cancer.
 Cancer cells typically exhibit altered cellular metabolism such as the Warburg effect, which not only fuels tumor growth but also promotes metastasis and resistance to treatments.
 We are interested in elucidating regulatory mechanisms underlying metabolic abnormalities in cancer.